ashishumrey009/FTAssign/README.md

 Project to show the activity of the person using react timeline and react modal library
 ###  Demo
 https://tender-sinoussi-9c6612.netlify.app

+### setps
+First Page show the name of Person and his id ,time zonet By defualt the time zone in IST,if user in different time zone it will convert into IST and show accordingly on clicking on the row it will a modal with month wise period of activity on clicking on the month(tab) it will show date wise activity on clicking on date tab it will show time wise activity
 ## Available Scripts

 In the project directory, you can run: